 Another important aspect of disclosure is the definition of material support and dissemination.
 According to Jose and Lee (2007), the Internet has emerged as low cost, quick and easy-to-access tool.
-In addition to disclosures made on websites, companies offer print versions of complete reports and/or summaries and also give information on CD-ROM (Bolívar, 2009; Calixto et al, 2007; Jose and Lee, 2007; Rover et al, 2009).
+In addition to disclosures made on websites, companies offer print versions of complete reports and/or summaries and also give information on CD-ROM (Bolívar, 2009)

-c) Cleaner production in the electric sector
+7 c) Cleaner production in the electric sector